 - Group counseling sessions.

 - Relapse prevention.

 - Anger management.

 - Addressing co-occurring health issues, including PTSD, depression, and chronic pain.

-Treatment for PTSD, alcohol abuse, or addiction to other substances may not always be readily accessible at a nearby VA.
-If a veteran meets specific eligibility requirements, they may be able to utilize a program known as community care.12 This means that a veteran can access treatment services from a local provider within the community, and it is paid for by the VA.12
+Treatment for PTSD, alcohol use disorder, or addiction to other substances may not always be readily accessible at a nearby VA.
+If a Veteran meets specific eligibility requirements, they may be able to utilize a program known as community care.12 This means that a Veteran can access treatment services from a local provider within the community, and it is paid for by the VA.12

 Self-Care for Family Members